How and When to File for Social Security

 When Should You File for Social Security?

 The Social Security benefit formula adjusts monthly payments so that someone living to an average life expectancy will receive about the same amount of benefits over their lifetime regardless of when they file for benefits.
-But that doesn’t mean that it doesn’t matter when you take benefits—the decision can make a big impact on your wealth and lifestyle.
+But that doesn’t mean it doesn’t matter when you take benefits—the decision can make a big impact on your wealth and lifestyle.

 Making the Financial Decision